Tom's Guide Verdict

 Weight: 3.0 pounds

 The 13-inch MacBook Pro 2022 (from $1,299) is one of the first M2-powered Apple laptop to hit the market.
 While the design hasn't changed, Apple promises a leap in performance, whether you're editing photos or videos or running multiple applications at once.

-And based on our tests, the M2 chip delivers, offering performance that destroys competing Windows laptops.
+And based on our tests, the M2 chip delivers, offering performance that destroys the best Windows laptops.
 The M2 also beats the M1 chip by a significant margin in various benchmarks.
-Plus, the new MacBook Pro 2022 delivers the longest battery life we've seen, surpassing 18 hours of endurance
+Plus, the new MacBook Pro 2022 delivers the longest battery life we've seen, surpassing 18 hours of endurance.

 However, while this notebook sports a new slice of Apple silicon, the design shows its age.
 You get the same form factor, same ports, same display and same webcam.
 Meanwhile, the new MacBook Air 2022 offers a larger display with thinner bezels, a 1080p webcam and a thinner, lighter design.

-It would be easy to say the new MacBook Pro isn’t worthwhile and that it’s better to wait for its modern cousin, the MacBook Air.
+It would be easy to say the new MacBook Pro isn’t worthwhile and that it’s better to get its modern cousin, the MacBook Air.
 There’s some truth to that sentiment, but it wouldn’t be wise to dismiss this product, which is still one of the best laptops for power users.

 Read the rest of our full MacBook Pro 2022 review to see if it's worth the investment.